atxwang/atxwang.github.io/_posts/recent events.md

 screaming

-and as you stride the ones left behind trip on bones jutting out from the soil---
+and as you stride the ones who stay trip on bones jutting out from the soil---
 ---grasping limbs they refuse to see

+---

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM0MzM2MTI3NCwxNDExMTczOTUzXX0=
+eyJoaXN0b3J5IjpbNDE5ODQwODE4LDE0MTExNzM5NTNdfQ==
 -->